1. Is the triage for ongoing referral assessment or for waiting lists?

-Before a project starts, your specialty teams will need to provide access to local protocols, e.g. what community services are available, which diagnostics can be booked directly, the CCG approval process for minor procedures, 2ww forms and protocols etc.
+Before a project starts, your specialty teams will need to provide access to local protocols, e.g. what community services are available, which diagnostics can be booked directly, the CCG approval process for minor procedures, 2ww forms, protocols etc.

 We have the capacity to deal with large backlogs.
 For example, one project reviewed 3,450 referrals in under 3 weeks.

 - It reduces backlogs and makes sure the remaining referrals are correctly marked as urgent or routine.